 Two people in the same bed, breaking over the same thing, and neither of us could say it.

-We were kind to each other.
-We were polite.
+We grew polite.
+We grew careful.
 We had become two friends sharing a house.

 He was asleep.
 I sat in the kitchen with my phone.
 I did not search for a product.
 I searched for an answer.